Buscar Close Search

 Wen Xue, Ph.D.

-Academic Role: Associate Professor (RNA Therapeutic Institute)
+Academic Role: Professor (RNA Therapeutics Institute)

 CRISPR-Based Liver Cancer Modeling and Gene Therapy